English

 Year One & Year Two onwards

-Children follow the same format as Reception but will work on complex sounds and read books appropriate to their reading level.
-Daily sessions of RWI phonics last for 30 minutes.
-Once children become fluent, speedy readers they will move off the phonics programme and into guided reading groups.
+Children follow the same format as foundation stage but will work on complex sounds Daily sessions of Little Wandle phonics last for 30 minutes.
+Once children become fluent, speedy readers they will move off the phonics programme and into fluency reading groups.

 Purpose – know the purpose of every activity and share it with the children, so they know the one thing they should be thinking about